 Vapor Chamber Technology Backed by Years of Research and Development

-ACT’s vapor chamber product line is a result of a thorough R&D process beginning at the company’s inception in 2003.
-We also offer complete technical and design services to provide a customized thermal management solution for your company.
-What’s more, we offer comprehensive thermal engineering services covering everything from product conception to full-scale production.
-Our in-house manufacturing operations comply with the stringent ISO9001:2008 and AS 9100 C quality standards.
+You probably know that ACT offers technical and design services to provide you with a customized thermal management solution for your project.
+When you have a significant heat flux that warrants a custom vapor chamber, our skilled engineering teams are able to offer comprehensive thermal engineering services, covering everything from product conception to full-scale production.
+Our in-house manufacturing operations comply with the stringent ISO 9001:2015 and AS9100D quality standards.

 What is a Vapor Chamber?

 Vapor chamber heat spreaders are planar heat pipes that spread heat from concentrated heat source(s) to a large-area heat sink with effective thermal conductivities greatly exceeding those of copper.
 In the most basic configuration, the vapor chamber consists of a sealed container, a wick formed on the inside wall of the container, and a small amount of fluid that is in equilibrium with its own vapor.
 As the heat is applied to one side of the vapor chamber (evaporator), the working fluid vaporizes and the vapor spreads to the entire inner volume and condenses over a much larger surface (condenser).
 The condensate is returned to the evaporator via capillary forces developed in the wick.

 Vapor Chambers are generally used for high heat flux applications, or when genuine two-dimensional spreading is required.
 Vapor chambers can accept heat from a high heat flux source, and spread the heat uniformly over a large area.
 For more technical information about Vapor chambers including performance data, selection parameters, benefits and limitations, visit our Vapor Chambers technical page.

 How Vapor Chamber Assemblies Help Solve Thermal Challenges